Back to Results

 In a world where millions perish from preventable diseases amid unprecedented wealth and technological advancement, Pandemics, Poverty, and Politics

-Drawing from three decades of experience in the public health field, Tyler B. Evans, MD, MS, MPH, presents a unique and...
+Drawing from over two decades of experience in the public health field, Tyler B. Evans, MD, MS, MPH, presents a...

 A compelling exploration of how socio-political factors like inequality and poverty exacerbate pandemics.